 What are Overheads?

-For example, a vehicle retail company pays a premium rent for business space in an area with adequate space to accommodate a showroom.
+For example, a vehicle retail company pays a premium rent for business space in an area with additional space to accommodate a showroom.
 The premium rent is one of the overhead costs of the business.
-A business must pay its overhead costs on an ongoing basis, regardless of whether the products are selling or not.
+A business must pay its overhead costs on an ongoing basis, regardless of whether its products are selling or not.

 Types of Overheads

-There are three main types of overheads that businesses incur.
+There are three main types of overhead that businesses incur.
 The overhead expenses vary depending on the nature of the business and the industry it operates in.

 1. Fixed overheads